LPMP/BDD/README.md

 In order to compute a primal solution from the dual one obtained through a min-marginal averaging scheme, we provide two heuristics:

-* `--incremental_primal_rounding`: Perturb costs iteratively to drive variables towards integrality.
-Parameters for this scheme are
-** `--incremental_initial_perturbation ${p}`: The initial perturbation magnitude.
+* `--incremental_primal`: Perturb costs iteratively to drive variables towards integrality.
+Parameters for this scheme are ** `--incremental_initial_perturbation ${p}`: The initial perturbation magnitude.
 ** `--incremental_perturbation_growth_rate ${x}`: The growth rate for increasing the perturbation after each round.
 * `--diving_primal`: Traverse depth-first the solution space search tree for finding a feasible solution.
 Variables are propagated using the BDDs of the decomposition.
 The variable order for the search tree is determined by the min-marginals computed by the min-marginal averaging scheme.
 Parameters are